logansensei/logansensei/README.md

 ## Hi there 👋

-I'm nav1n (Navin), I'm passionate about sharing knowledge, and believe in the motto "sharing is caring."
-Through Twitter and GitHub I'm trying to empower others in the cybersecurity community to enhance their skills and stay ahead of emerging threats.
+Hey there!
+I'm Logan Sensei, passionate about cybersecurity and committed to empowering others through knowledge sharing.
+Let's stay ahead of the curve together, mastering the art of defense in this dynamic field.

 Follow me on Twitter: